 In the absence of better information, we interpret the IPCC uncertainty ranges as representing the 95% confidence intervals.
-The ranges are generally asymmetric, but we approximate them in Table 1 in terms of either (1) a relative error standard deviation (RSD) assuming a normal error probability density function (pdf), or (2) a geometric error standard deviation

-- 5 (GSD) assuming a lognormal error pdf.
-The 95% confidence interval then represents ± 2 standard deviations in linear space for the normal pdf and in log space for the lognormal pdf.
+The ranges are generally asymmetric, but we approximate them in Table 1 in terms of either (1) a relative error standard deviation (RSD) assuming a normal error probability density function (pdf), or (2) a geometric error standard deviation (GSD) assuming a lognormal error pdf.
+The 95% confidence interval then represents a range of 4 standard deviations (± 2 standard deviations) in linear space for the normal pdf and in log space for the lognormal pdf.
 For the assumption of a normal error pdf, we take the average of the IPCC upper and lower uncertainty limits for each subsector and halve this value to get the RSD with an allowable maximum RSD of 100%.
 For the assumption of a lognormal error pdf, the IPCC limits are log-transformed, halved, averaged and transformed back to linear space to yield the GSD for the lognormal error pdf.
-The lower limits of the IPCC uncertainty - 10 ranges are capped at 90% when determining the GSD.
-We provide both normal and log-normal error standard deviations in our inventory, as both may be useful for inverse analyses.
-Assuming a normal error pdf has the advantage of providing a proper model of mean emissions, while assuming a log-normal error pdf has the advantage of enforcing positivity and better allowing for anomalous emitters (Maasakkers et al., 2019). - 15 Our relative errors are defined by the national scale errors and we apply them to the 0.1° x 0.1° grid for lack of better information.
-An error analysis for the gridded EPA inventory based on comparison to a more detailed inventory for Northeast Texas (Barnett Shale) showed that the error in emissions from oil systems was not significantly higher on the 0.1° x 0.1° grid than the national error estimate of 87%, while the error for gas systems on the 0.1° x 0.1° grid was twice the national estimate of 25% (Maasakkers et al., 2016).
+The lower limits of the IPCC uncertainty ranges are capped at 90% when determining the GSD.
+We provide both normal and log-

+15 normal error standard deviations in our inventory, as both may be useful for inverse analyses.
+Assuming a normal error pdf has the advantage of providing a proper model of mean emissions, while assuming a log-normal error pdf has the advantage of enforcing positivity and better allowing for anomalous emitters (Maasakkers et al., 2019).

+We assume that our large relative errors at the national scale can be applied directly to the 0.1° x 0.1° grid for lack of better

+20 information.
+An error analysis for the gridded EPA inventory based on comparison to a more detailed inventory for Northeast Texas (Barnett Shale) showed that the relative error in emissions from oil systems was not significantly higher on the 0.1° x 0.1° grid than the national error estimate of 87%, while the relative error for gas systems on the 0.1° x 0.1° grid was twice the national estimate of 25% (Maasakkers et al., 2016).
 That work further showed that displacement error due to spatial misallocation of emissions is negligibly small as long as the error in emission location is considered isotropic.
-Further error evaluation is presented in Section 3.3 by comparison to the UK's independently developed gridded national inventory.
+Further 25 error evaluation is presented in Section 3.3 by comparison to the UK's independently developed gridded national inventory.